StrangeRanger/bash-style-guide/README.md

 ### Function Declaration

-Properly declaring functions in Bash scripts is essential for maintaining code clarity and structure.
-Consistent syntax and scope management help ensure that functions are well-defined and easily understood.
+Properly declaring functions using consistent syntax and scope management is essential for maintaining a well-structured script.

 #### Guidelines for Function Declarations

 - **Syntax**: Always declare functions using the name followed by parentheses and curly braces (`name() {}`).
-- **Avoid the `function` Keyword**: The `function` keyword is not POSIX compliant and can lead to compatibility issues.
-Using `name()` ensures consistency and simplicity across scripts.
+- **Avoid the `function` Keyword**: Use the `name() {}` syntax instead of `function name {}` for function declarations.
 - **Scope Management**: Use `local` variables within functions to limit their scope.

 #### Why These Guidelines Matter

-- **Uniformity and Clarity**: A consistent declaration style across your scripts makes them easier to read and maintain.
+- **Uniformity and Clarity**: Consistent declaration style across your scripts makes them easier to read and maintain.
-- **Portability and Simplicity**: Sticking to POSIX-compliant syntax ensures your scripts are more portable and less complex.
+- **Simplicity**: Using the recommended syntax simplifies function declarations and aligns with common Bash practices.
-- **Reduced Side Effects**: Managing variable scope with `local` declarations minimizes the likelihood of variables affecting the global state or interfering with other parts of the script.
+- **Scope Limitation**: Declaring variables as `local` within functions reduces the risk of side effects and enhances script safety.

 #### Examples: